i30817/zxd3/README.rst

 Required memory is at least 256mb, possibly more.
-Each of the 2 zips has a sliding window of 64mb that it fills to create xdelta3 diffs, and the xdelta3 module doesn't consume memoryview, so the 'usable' part of those views has to be converted to bytes array during encoding and decoding
+Each of the 2 zips has a sliding window of 64mb that it fills to create xdelta3 diffs, and the xdelta3 module doesn't consume memoryview, so the 'usable' part of those views has to be converted to bytes array during encoding and decoding.

 Install
 -------